qrohlf/S./Mystery Reader.md

     >"the most acute [pain] is that of knowing that he [S.] is letting Sola go, letting her vanish into an uncertain world of unrevealed secrets."

 -   `xiii`: mysterious drawing of Symbol
+    this is referenced again on `448`

 - `41`: appearance of Symbol at the Varsity